-This is such an instagrammable spot – this amazing photo taken by the talented @conormoorephotography was actually @australia’s most commented Instagram post!
+This is such an instagrammable spot – this amazing photo taken by the talented @conormoorephotography was not only @australia’s most liked Instagram post, but won Australian Tourism’s best photo of 2018!
 It’s best done at low tide, (check the tides here), since you can walk out near the boat.
 That said, please do wear water shoes or functional sandals, since there are stinging jellyfish to contend with.

 Insider Tip: The busses don’t run for about two hours after lunch.
 This means that if you need to get onto the 3pm ferry, you MUST leave the Forts Walk at around 11.45am, else you will not be able to do the boardwalk and the shipwreck.

 Today you’ve got a ‘relatively’ short drive between Townsville and Airlie Beach, so it’s worth getting up early so you can at least see a bit of Airlie Beach in the afternoon.
 Or, like us, just relaxing poolside at your hotel!